 Scandi-style Salmon and Lemon Myrtle Cream Cheese Platter

 Hot-smoked salmon, cream cheese and plump juicy capers are a classic in their own right.
 Add a good pinch of Australian native lemon myrtle and a little Scandinavian food flair and you’ll have a beautiful dish to serve when entertaining.
 Leftovers are fab as sandwich filling.
-Gluten-free.
+Gluten-free and a dish that can help you save $ on your energy bill.

 A couple of weeks ago I was working on a social media photography package for Prime Smoke Salmon, a New Zealand client I’ve come to work with recently.
 I’m a big fan of the quality of farmed salmon here in Australia and over the Tasman so I was happy to take on the project.
 Besides, the NZ fish is smoked using manuka wood chips which makes it uniquely delicious.